Revised August, 2017

 A student conduct meeting is conducted as part of the Residence Hall Student Conduct Process.
 Student Conduct meetings will be held between a member of the Residential Communities staff and the student who was allegedly involved in a policy violation to discuss and, if possible, resolve the student's alleged misconduct.
 This required meeting provides students with the information necessary to make informed decisions about the student conduct process, including the options available to them.
 Failure on the part of a student to schedule and/or attend a student conduct meeting may result in resolution being made in their absence and/or further disciplinary action.

 There are several student conduct responses that may be given by the residential communities staff when violations occur.
 These include:

-- Residence Hall Warning - This constitutes a written notice to the student that his/her behavior is inappropriate within the community living environment.
+- Residence Hall Warning - This constitutes a written notice to the student that their behavior is inappropriate within the community living environment.

 - Behavioral Contract - This is a written agreement designed to resolve problems and/or correct inappropriate behavior.

 - Student Conduct Referral - When a more serious violation of policy occurs, or when a student repeatedly violates university and/or residence hall policies a student may be referred to the Office of Student Conduct.

 2.2 - Good Samaritan Provision